 Mutable state, references and reference types

-(a) An ability to apply knowledge of computing and mathematics appropriate to the program's student outcomes and to the discipline.
+1. An ability to analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
 Students will be able to:

 Design and implement structured data types to solve